 My Best Flies For Predator Fishing

-I have spent a career as a professional fly fishing guide all across the world going after predator fish.
-From the saltwater flats to the Bolivian rivers and the diverse Kenyan rivers and coastline.
+I have spent a career as a professional fly fishing guide all over the world, from the saltwater flats to the Bolivian rivers and the diverse Kenyan rivers and coastline, going after predator fish.

-In this article, I am going to take you through all the best flies to use when fly fishing for predators whether it’s bass, pike, barracuda, tarpon, GTs, or even billfish.
+In this article, I will take you through all the best flies to use when fly fishing for predators, whether it’s bass, pike, barracuda, tarpon, GTs, or even billfish.

 Brush Fly

-The reason why brush flies work so well is that they provide an excellent baitfish profile that predatory fish love.
-They can be quite heavy to cast depending on how much material is on them and the hook size so they are best used with a 10 or 12-weight fly rod.
+Brush flies work so well because they provide an excellent baitfish profile that predatory fish love.
+They can be quite heavy to cast depending on how much material is on them, coupled with a large hook size, so they are best used with a 10 or 12-weight fly rod.

 Magnetic Minnow

-The magnetic minnow is one of the most effective brush flies on the planet and many a 100+cm GT has been caught on one of these.
-They come in a good range of colors and some of the best are white and chartreuse or white and tan.
+The magnetic minnow is one of the most effective brush flies on the planet, and many a 100+cm GT has been caught on one of these.
+They come in a good range of colors, particularly the white and chartreuse or white and tan are prolific.

 Flaming Lamborghini

 The flaming Lamborghini is another brush fly that has fooled many a GT.
 This brush fly is bright red with a touch of orange mixed in and seems to get the fish very mad and willing to attack the fly.
-This is one fly you need to have at least four of in your tackle box when going fly fishing for GTs.
+This is one fly you need to have at least four of in your tackle box when going fly fishing for these large semi-pelagics.

 Semper

-You can find semper flies in a ton of different color options and they usually work best in dark colors like olive, black, purple, and mixtures of these colors too.
+You can find semper flies in many different color options, and they usually work best in dark colors like olive, black, purple, and mixtures of these colors, too.

 NYAP